wardog1uk/mikro/Basic Commands.md

 * `NUMBER label`

 ### Description
-The `NUMBER` command takes a number or an assembled label and displays its value in hexadecimal, decimal, octal, and binary.
+The `NUMBER` command takes a number, or an assembled label, and displays its value in hexadecimal, decimal, octal, and binary.
 It can also display the result of simple additions and subtractions as long as the value is not negative at any stage of the calculation.

 ## TABLE